primer3-org/primer3/README.txt

 temperatures of the left and right primers.

-PRIMER_TM_SANTALUCIA (int, default 0,
+PRIMER_TM_SANTALUCIA (int, default 0)
-                     --> if -recommended_default,  1)

 Specifies details of melting temperature calculation.

-A value of 1 directs primer3 to use the table of thermodynamic values and the method for melting temperature calculation suggested in the paper [SantaLucia JR (1998) "A unified view of polymer, dumbbell and oligonucleotide DNA nearest-neighbor thermodynamics", Proc Natl Acad Sci 95:1460-65 http://dx.doi.org/10.1073/pnas.95.4.1460].
+A value of 1 (recommended) directs primer3 to use the table of thermodynamic values and the method for melting temperature calculation suggested in the paper [SantaLucia JR (1998) "A unified view of polymer, dumbbell and oligonucleotide DNA nearest-neighbor thermodynamics", Proc Natl Acad Sci 95:1460-65 http://dx.doi.org/10.1073/pnas.95.4.1460].